cknoll/mpctools_casadi/README.md

 * CasADi (Version >=3.0; [download here](http://files.casadi.org))

-With these packages installed, MPCTools can be downloaded from the website above, and the mpctools folder can be manually placed in the user's Python path, or the provided setup script `mpctoolssetup.py` can be used, e.g.,
+With these packages installed, MPCTools can be downloaded from the [downloads][bbdownloads] section, and the `mpctools` folder can be manually placed in the user's Python path, or the provided setup script `mpctoolssetup.py` can be used, e.g.,

     python mpctoolssetup.py install --user